yieldbot/ferret/README.md

 [![Build Status][travis-image]][travis-url] [![GoDoc][godoc-image]][godoc-url] [![Release][release-image]][release-url]

-Ferret is a search engine that unifies search results from different resources such as Github, Slack, Trello, AnswerHub and more.
+Ferret is a search engine that unifies search results from different resources such as Github, Slack, Trello, AnswerHub and Consul.

 Distributed knowledge and avoiding context switching are very important for efficiency.
 Ferret provides a unified search interface for retrieving and